The Emperor Jones (film): Background

-The film is based rather loosely on O'Neil's play, but adds an entire backstory before O'Neill's actual play begins, and includes several new characters that do not appear in it (such as Jones' girlfriend, and a friendly priest who advises him to give up his evil ways).
+While the film is based on O'Neil's play, it also adds in a backstory for Jones before getting to O'Neill's text, as well as several new characters to the story (such as Jones' girlfriend, and a friendly priest who advises him to give up his evil ways).
 The film does provide what may be Robeson's greatest dramatic performance in a movie.

 In the film version, the opening shots are of an African ritual dance.
 Some critics assess the opening as representative of the "primitive" black world to which Brutus Jones will eventually revert, but some scholarly reviews reflect the relationship between the roots of the African-American church and the rhythmic chanting often seen in African religious practices.
 The film's director Dudley Murphy had co-directed Ballet Mécanique and other musical experimental films.
 Having just spent several years in Hollywood, he now craved the freedom to use musical forms as a way of translating O'Neill's stage experimentation into film.
 Robeson was already a musical star and would go on to study traditional African music and dance while on location in Nigeria and with scholars in London.

 The film makes copious use of the word "nigger", as did O'Neill's original play.
 African-Americans criticized O'Neill's language at the time, so its preservation and expansion in the film present another cause for critique.
 In fact, in the original production in 1920, the actor playing Jones, Charles Sidney Gilpin, a leading man in the all-African-American Lafayette players, voiced his objections to O'Neill and began substituting "Negro" in the Provincetown Players premiere.
 He continued to do so when the show went on tour for two years.

 O'Neill had based the character, down to some specific traits and use of language, on an African-American friend from the New England waterfront, and felt that the use of the word was dramatically justified.
 Gilpin and O'Neill could not reconcile, and O'Neill gave the part to the much younger and unknown Robeson for the 1924 New York revival and then its London premiere, both of which launched Robeson as the first African-American leading man of American and British theater.